Javed Afridi

-Business Interests
+Business career

-He is best known as the CEO of Haier Pakistan and owner of MG Motors Pakistan.
-Afridi is also Chairman of the cricket franchise Peshawar Zalmi in Pakistan Super League (PSL) and also co-founder/CEO of JoChaho.

-Javed Afridi is an Emirati businessman.
-According to different sources, his net worth is estimated to be US$4 billion.
-He is known for his investments in various businesses.

-MG JW Automobile Pakistan
+MG Motors Pakistan

 MG JW Automobile Pakistan is owned by JW Auto Park, which in turn is owned by Javed Afridi.

-MG Motors Pakistan has signed Memorandum of Understanding (MoU) with Morris Garages (MG) Motor UK Limited, owned by SAIC Motor to bring electric vehicles in Pakistan.
-It will establish Electric car manufacturing plant.
+MG Motors Pakistan has signed a Memorandum of Understanding (MoU) with Morris Garages (MG) Motor UK Limited, owned by SAIC Motor to bring electric vehicles in Pakistan.
+It will establish an electric car manufacturing plant.
 MG Motors has launched two models namely MG HS and MG ZS EV in Pakistan in 2020.
-Morris Garage (MG) Motors Pakistan launched MG ZS priced at Rs 4.1 million.
+Morris Garage (MG) Motors Pakistan launched MG ZS priced at Rs 4.1 million in the same year.

-Investment in cricket
+Cricket

 Javed Afridi has sponsored many cricket tournaments under his supervision including Haier Super 8 T20 Cup and Pakistan Super League.
 Afridi has also owned a cricket franchise Peshawar Zalmi for a ten-year period.
 In an interview he said: “Peshawar and KP are close to my heart, and I want to develop the infrastructure around the game in my homeland.”